gchumillas/gchumillas/README.md

 ### Hi there 👋

-I'm a Spanish developer and I've been developing web applications for more than 15 years.
+I'm a Spanish developer and I've been developing web applications for more than ten years.
 Although I worked in different areas, I currently specialize in frontend development in **React**.

 ⚡ Checkout my latest personal projects! ⚡ I can't spend much time on them as I have to prioritize my client projects, but I think they represent good examples of **React Native** apps: